ctomni231/cwtactics/README.md

 ##### Information

 We've slimmed down the master branch for quick deployment.
-Please find the older code within the 'cwt-game' branch and the 'test' branch.
+Please find the older code within the 'cwt-game' branch and the 'old-cwt' branch.
 The lastest information about our site and purpose can always be found on the [Custom Wars Tactics webpage.](http://ctomni231.github.io/cwtactics) Thank you!